Hritikraj8804/KodeKloud_Engineer/Jenkins_1/1_Jenkins_Installation.md

 This command installs OpenJDK 17, which is the Java Development Kit required by Jenkins.
 Jenkins is a Java-based application and requires Java to be installed on the system.
 `yum install java-17-openjdk`

+This command starts the Jenkins service again after Java has been installed to ensure that Jenkins runs with the correct Java version: `systemctl start jenkins`

+This command displays the current status of the Jenkins service: `systemctl status jenkins`